udemy/js-tooling/packages/eslint-plugin-udemy/rules/import-disallow/README.md

-# Import Blacklist
+# Import Disallow

-`udemy/import-blacklist` blacklists certain imports in JS files.
+`udemy/import-disallow` disallows certain imports in JS files.
 For example, it might tell you to `please import from e.g. foo/lib/bar, not from foo directly`.
 There are several reasons we enforce this rule:

 - Sometimes, a more specific import, e.g. `import bar from 'foo/lib/bar';`, can significantly reduce JS bundle size